MerryThe'sChristmasCollection

 Nativity which is part of the panorama book “Een boek voor de Kersttijd” (A book for Christmas Time), a Dutch version of Tasha Tudor’s 1979 edition.

 Dimensions: closed 19,5 x 27,5 cm and open 38,5 x 27,5 cm.
-The advent calendar is shown in this section but on the page Advent Calendars.
+The advent calendar is shown under the chapter "Paper", page Advent Calendars as A15.

 Kubasta